Canine NeuroPark® ©2025

 When you are at the park

 Members can hire the field by the hour (NZ$12) or by the half-hour (NZ$8).
 Membership (NZ$30 per year) is available to any responsible dog owner.
-Neuropark is securely locked and members will receive the code to enter with their booking.
+Neuropark is securely locked and members will receive the code by separate email, to be able to enter Neuropark during their booked time.

 Always bring treats, yes!
 Owners can and should encourage their dogs to discover new things and then let them explore what they can find!
 Dog owners, Stand back and observe your dogs capabilities!

 Please don't be offended when we tell you to throw all aversive tools and methods out the window.
-These methods create uncertainty in the dogs physical and mental states, increasing anxiety and defensive behaviours.
-Neuropark aims to reduce anxiety, chronic stress and physical discomfort, allowing your dogs' brain to be able to integrate sensory information and learn better rather than follow a rigid believe state that everything moving may be a threat, resulting in offensive & defensive behaviour outputs.
+These methods create uncertainty in the dogs physical and mental states, increase Allostatic load, meaning the system has to work much harder to interact energy efficient with the environment, leading to increased uncertainty, anxiety and defensive behaviours.
+Interactions at Neuropark aim to promote Allostasis thus reduce uncertainty & anxiety, chronic stress and physical discomfort, making it more likely for your dogs' brain predict better or to integrate sensory information and learn better rather than follow a rigid believe state that everything moving may be a threat, resulting in offensive & defensive behaviour outputs.

 If you have concerns about your dog's behaviour, please start with a physical assessment at your vets and with a Registered Animal Physiotherapist / Osteopath to see if a pain-related issue is contributing to it, before you just apply behaviour modification.